In computing, algorithms are an unambiguous set of instructions like:

 I am in LOVE with evidence of truly complex and sophisticated systems in Biology.
 It makes me really happy when something strange and amazing shows up revealing higher-order relationships and systems than anyone thought.
 I love it because life seems more deep and meaningful in a world of higher orders of mind and connectedness.
 I feel that they exist undiscovered all around us, but it doesn’t seem strange to me that we have trouble seeing it.
-We are locked into a level of existence and limited perception that makes it deeply challenging to learn anything beyond the obvious scope of our senses.
+We are locked into a level of existence with a restricted perception that makes it deeply challenging to learn anything beyond the obvious scope of our senses.
 Often these exciting results suggest something like intelligence or intent.
 Not always directly, just through a kind of “How in the world could that work?” feeling.
 I have a naturally joyous response to scientific recognition of elegantly complex systems.
 To me, it feels like wonderful news.